The Budapest Parliament, located in Pest along the Danube, is one of the iconic monuments of the Hungarian capital!

 source: parlament.hu

-Discover the beautiful architecture of the Parliament of Budapest seen from the sky, filmed majestically by a drone on this video:
+Discover the beautiful architecture of the Parliament of Budapest seen from the sky, filmed majestically by a drone on this superb video:

 You can also admire the Hungarian Parliament from the Danube via Budapest cruises on the Danube, day and night (duration 45mn-1h, from 9 euros!):